-- Creating a program office - Decentralised development of data products in a Data Mesh using a cloud storage based Data Lake, a Lakehouse, a data cloud or data virtualisation - The special and critical case of master data - A best practice step-by-step methodology for building reusable data products

-- How does structured, semi-structured and unstructured data impact the methodology? - Applying DataOps development practices to data product development?
+- Creating a program office - Decentralised development of data products in a Data Mesh using a cloud storage based Data Lake, a Lakehouse, a data cloud or data virtualisation - The special and critical case of master data in a Data Mesh - A best practice step-by-step methodology for building reusable data products - How does structured, semi-structured and unstructured data impact the methodology? - Applying DataOps development practices to data product development?